curioloop/curioloop-blog/README.md

 # curioloop-blog
-Personal blog site built on Nextjs and Tailwindcss
+Static blog site built on Nextjs SSG and Tailwindcss